OpenNTI/nti.docs.platform.enduser/editorguide/basics.rst

 **To permanently delete readings and assignments:**

-1. Enter reading or assignment editing mode (See instructions above.).
+1. Enter reading or assignment editing mode (see "Edit Content" instructions above).
 2. Select the publish state button in the bottom right-hand corner.
 3. Select "Delete."
 4. Confirm deletion.